Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

 \section{Numerical results for slowly rotating T-VII spheres}

-In this section, we present our results of the numerical integrations of the HT structure equations, for slowly rotating T-VII fluid spheres, up to the second order in the angular velocity $\Omega$.
-The HT equations were integrated for various values of the tenuity parameter $\beta$, up to the limiting value for dynamical stability $\beta_{\mathrm{stab}}$ (see~\tref{tab:1}), using a standard fourth-order Runge-Kutta algorithm.
-Although the limits on $\beta$ as given by the DEC and sub-luminal central speed of sound are stricter than those given by the dynamical stability condition, we consider the latter as our limiting tenuity during the integration.
-Since the ratio $J/M^2$ is conserved in a quasi-stationary and semi-adiabatic collapse (to the order of the approximation), we assume it constant during the integrations (see discussion in \cite{Miller:1977}).
+In this section, we present the results of our numerical integrations of the HT structure equations, for slowly rotating T-VII fluid spheres, up to the second order in the angular velocity $\Omega$.
+We consider a sequence of models representing an adiabatic and quasi-stationary contraction by progressively reducing the radius while keeping the angular momentum $J$ and gravitational mass $M$ constant; we integrated the structure equations for a sequence of values of $R/\Rs$, up to the limiting value for dynamical stability $\beta_{\mathrm{stab}}$ (see~\tref{tab:1}), using a standard fourth-order Runge-Kutta algorithm.
+Although the limits on $\beta$ as given by the DEC and sub-luminal central speed of sound are stricter than those given by the dynamical stability condition, we consider the latter as our limiting $\beta$ during the integrations.
 In \tref{tab:2} we list some of the properties of the models evaluated at the surface.
 The main results of the integrations are presented further in figures \ref{fig:drag_rad}-\ref{fig:q}.
 Following \cite{Chandra:1974, Miller:1977} we use dimensionless variables where the units in which the quantities are expressed, are given in the corresponding descriptions.